go-arrower/arrower.org/docs/basics/08-testing/index.md

 ## Integration Testing
-Sometimes you just don't want to test against an in memory implementation and need to see if your application behaves correctly against the real database.
+Sometimes you don't want to test against an in-memory implementation and need to see if your application behaves correctly against the real database.

 This pattern spins up a postgres database inside a docker container and removes the container after the test has